ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 Map the `person id` to the `student id` as shown below.

 !!!
 Info
     The mapping view will have the **Inputs** on the left hand side of the UI and the **Output** on the right.
-To map the fields, click on the input field port and then, click the output field port.
+To map the fields, click on the input field and then, click the output field.
 If the input and output fields are compatible and can be mapped directly, you will see a solid line connecting them.

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/datamapper/basic-mapping.gif" class="cInlineImage-full"/>